Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 Common Contaminants and BS EN 12021:2014 Limits

-• Carbon Monoxide (CO): A highly toxic gas often generated by the overheating of compressor lubricating oil (oil coking) or from engine exhaust fumes drawn into the compressor intake.
+• Carbon Monoxide (CO): A highly toxic gas often generated by the overheating of air compressor lubricating oil (oil coking) or from engine exhaust fumes drawn into the compressor intake from nearby vehicle emissions testing areas or traffic.
 The legal limit under BS EN 12021:2014 is extremely low, at a maximum of 5 parts per million (ppm).

 • Carbon Dioxide (CO₂): Typically ingested from the ambient air, such as from vehicle exhaust.
 The maximum limit is 500 ppm.

-• Oil mist and vapours are present in standard air compressor systems, requiring multi-stage air filters.
+• Oil mist and vapours are present in standard compressed air systems, requiring multi-stage air filters.
 The standard sets a strict maximum limit of 0.5 mg/m⁻³.

 • Particles and impurities can clog downstream normal pipe outlets and reduce air quality index (AQI) levels